twwright/foodexplorer/README.md

 ## Installation

 Eventually, **foodexplorer** will be a fully-fledged Ruby gem.
-At the moment, installation can be performed with the following steps:
+At the moment, installation of the project can be performed with the following steps:
 1. Navigate to the repo on GitHub at https://github.com/twwright/foodexplorer
-2. Click the Clone/Download button and copy the remote URL.
+2. Click the green Clone or Download button and copy the remote URL
-3. Type `git clone` then paste the copied URL into your terminal.
+3. Type `git clone` then paste the copied URL into your terminal
 4. Change directory using `cd foodexplorer` in the terminal to open the Foodexplorer directory
 5. Install dependencies with `bundle install`
-6. Type `ruby start` in your terminal!

 ## Usage